Crioestaminal

-Currently, there are more than 120,000 families who trust Crioestaminal.
+Currently, there are more than 120,000 families who trust Crioestaminal, including families who initialli stored their samples in other banks such as Cytothera and Biosckin.
+With the closing of these companies' laboratories, Crioestaminal guaranteed the continuity of the storage of the samples belonging to those families, in its facilities in Cantanhede.

 History

-Crioestaminal was founded in 2003 by a group of scientists and professionals in the field of biological sciences.
+Crioestaminal was founded in 2003 by a group of scientists from Coimbra University and professionals in the field of biological sciences.

 One of the main milestones in the life of Crioestaminal occurred in 2006 with the opening of its own laboratory at Biocant Park.

 Also in 2006, Crioestaminal created Genelab – Molecular Diagnostics, which focuses on diagnostics using molecular biology techniques.
 That same year, Crioestaminal began operations in Spain through Crioestaminal Spain, based in Barcelona, and also in Italy in partnership with a local company.

 In 2007, the first transplant using stem cells stored in a family bank in Portugal took place.
 The sample stored at Crioestaminal was used to treat a child suffering from Severe Combined Immunodeficiency (SCID).
 The cord blood sample used in this treatment belonged to this child's brother and had been stored at Crioestaminal since 2003.

 The year 2009 was marked by the first release of cryopreserved umbilical cord blood samples at Crioestaminal for an ongoing clinical study at Duke University in the United States in children with cerebral palsy.
 Two samples were sent in 2009 and three more samples in 2010 for treatment in Portuguese and Italian children.